Frostbite happens when skin tissues freeze after being exposed to the extreme cold, usually temperatures below 0°C.

 - Put the affected area in warm water that’s between 38°C and 41°C.

 - Give your child warm fluids to drink.

-Don’t rub the area or burst any blisters because this can injure the tissues further.
+- rubbing the area or bursting any blisters, because this can injure tissues.

 Place clean cotton wool or gauze between frostbitten fingers and toes after rewarming.
-Loosely wrap these areas with clean bandages to prevent refreezing if your child is going outside again on the way to the doctor.
+Loosely wrap these areas with clean bandages to prevent refreezing if your child is going outside again to see a doctor.

 Prevention of frostbite